HenryEveleigh/SnakeCLEF/SnakeCLEF_model_card.md

 ## Performance

 A typical performance for the model is predicting about 6.5% of snakes correctly on the validation set, with the SnakeCLEF loss function divided by the amount of training data ("score") around 1.65.
-By comparison, random guessing tends to predict less than 0.1% of snakes correctly and give a score around 1.77.
+By comparison, random guessing tends to predict less than 0.1% of snakes correctly and to give a score around 1.77.
 The algorithm also outperforms guessing the most common species for all instances.
 Occasionally, as a result of the stochastic training process, performance can be significantly worse.

+It should also be noted that although the algorithm uses hyperparameter optimisation, the changes in hyperparameters did not appear to substantially alter the score.

 ## Limitations